Lostlitus/notes/cpp/linkage.md

 (variable or function) across translation units.

 1. External Linkage: can be referred to from other translation units.
-Only one instance across all translation units.
+Only one entity across all translation units.
 2. Internal Linkage: used in its translation unit.
-One instance per translation unit if included.
+One entity per translation unit if included.
 3. No Linkage: used in its scope only.